Leinster Minor Hurling Championship

 The Leinster GAA Hurling Minor Championship (known for sponsorship reasons as the Electric Ireland Leinster GAA Hurling Minor Championship, is an annual inter-county hurling competition organised by the Leinster Council of the Gaelic Athletic Association (GAA).
 It is the highest inter-county hurling competition for male players under the age of 17 in the province of Leinster, and has been contested every year – except for a three-year absence during the Emergency – since the 1928 championship.
-Despite the name, the competition also includes teams from Ulster and Connacht.
+Despite the name, the competition also includes teams from Ulster and Connacht since 2023.

 The final, usually held on the last Sunday in June, serves as the culmination of a series of games played during April, May and June, and the results determine which team receives the Hanrahan Cup.
 The championship was previously played on a straight knockout basis whereby once a team lost they were eliminated from the championship, however, the championship has since incorporated a round-robin system.

 The Leinster Championship is an integral part of the wider GAA Hurling All-Ireland Minor Championship.
 The winners of the Leinster final, like their counterparts in the Munster Championship, are rewarded by advancing directly to the semi-final stage of the All-Ireland series of games.
 The losers of the Leinster final enter the All-Ireland series at the quarter-final group stage.

 11 teams currently participate in the Leinster Championship.